AadyaSrivastava/ServerSecurityProject/README.md

-# **ServerSecurityProject**
+# **ServerSecurityProject (SSP)**
-### An open-source Internet scanner that monitors open-directories and detects phishing pages.
+### An open-source passive Internet scanner that monitors open-directories and detects phishing pages.
 <br>
-Yarrow, an open-source and modular internet scanner that assists in the passive detection of:
+SSP is an open-source and modular internet scanner that assists in the passive detection of:
-- Module 1: Servers with open directories that list executables and
+- Module 1: Servers with open directories that host malicious executables, files;
-- Module 2: Server that hosts phishing pages.
+- Module 2: Server that are misconfigures and host documents, databases, or other proprietary information; and
+- Module 3: Detects phishing pages (customisable by a user to detect phishing against their own organisation).

-Yarrow's first module intends to ensure that the interet is a safe and secure space by passively blocking threats without actions such as installation of anti-virus or other software(s) by end users.
-This scanner detects malware on Command and Control (C2) servers, inform the webhosts (admin and abuse contacts), and publishes a list of servers as non-commerical open-source lists.
+SSP's first module intends to ensure that the internet is a safe and secure virtual space by passively scanning and blocking threats without end-user actions.
+This module passively detects malware on internet hosted Command and Control (C2) servers, inform the webhosts (admin and abuse contacts) of the vulnerability, and then publishes a list of such servers as non-commerical open-source lists.
+This module enables security of end-users such as schools, hospitals, non-profit, or other organisations that may not afford the purchase of expensive anti-virus and security software licenses.

+SSP's second module detects misconfigured servers that host documents, databases, or other files that may contain passwords (/etc/passwd, sql credentials, and others) and then informs the webhost owners.

-Yarrow's second module detects phishing pages across the internet for various email providers via a Ruleset Database (RSD) inspired from Yara rules.
-RSD is an open-source plugin that will enable detection of any phishing page for email, corporate logins, payment providers, or other pages that may be used to malicisouly harvest credentials.
+SSP's third module detects phishing pages across the internet for various email providers via a Ruleset Database (RSD) inspired from Yara rules.
+RSD is an open-source plugin that enables detection of any phishing page for email, corporate logins, payment providers, or other pages that malicisously harvest credentials.

-Yarrow is supported as a research project by Censys API that enables internet scanning for both the modules.
-Yarrow uses the results and then drills further by obtaining Portable Executable (EXE) checksums and then analyses them across several malware databases.

-Yarrow is published an open-source non-commerical platform that generates feeds containing list of Servers that host malicious files or phishing pages under MIT license.
+SSP is as open-source research project mentored by Dr. Nived Chebrolu (Oxford University) and supported by Censys (censys.com, that originated at University of Michigan) that publishes an open-source (MIT license) server feed and follows a non-disclosure policy of 45 days.
+The 45 days disclosure may be extended on request of the hosting provider or website owner

 <br><br>

 **Task List for module**
 - [ ] Bridge with malware database
-- [ ] Integtate with domain datasbase
+- [ ] Integtate with Whois datasbase
 - [ ] Generate RSD

 <br><br>